ExamCenter/Full-Fledged-Online-Examination-System/README.md

 * Clone the repository.
 * Set up a virtual environment.
 * Install the required dependencies using pip install -r requirements.txt.
-* Apply migrations using python manage.py migrate.
+* Apply migrations using python manage.py migrat
-* Run the server with python manage.py runserver.
+* Run the server with python manage.py runserver.e.